kkishore9891/Jetson-Nano-Self-Driving-Car/README.md

   The custom regulator circuit. a) Circuit Diagram (Left) b) Top View (Center) c) Bottom View (Right)
 </p>

    Once the custom regulator circuit is ready, it is time to build the complete circuit.
 Use the circuit diagram shown below to make the connections.
+In addition to this, connect Motors 3 and 4 in parallel with motors 1 and 2 respectively.
 The spacers can be elevate the position of the Jetson board which makes it easier to fit all the components onto a small chassis.
 Feel free to tinker with the design.

 <p align="center">
   <img width="580" height="640" src="https://user-images.githubusercontent.com/34810513/79979248-d925b080-84be-11ea-9f89-b81b1eadd50b.jpeg">